sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

             },
             {
               "type": "startsWith",
-              "text": "...Followed by the 1st occurence of this string in another line", },
+              "text": "...Followed by the 1st occurrence of this string in another line", },
           ]
       },